TritonDataCenter/rfd/rfd/0042/README.md

   decides to enable an SMF service rather than simply install it, this should be reflected in the installed manifest so that the service is correctly started on next boot.

+*sjorge*: smf seems to provided enough flexibility here.
+A helper service that on stop uses svcfg export to update the on disk xml files for all services prefixed with pkgsrc should work.

+I toyed/experimented a lot with ideas like this while working on ASMD.

 ### Packages and build options